vmware/vic-product/README.md

 # vSphere Integrated Containers

-vSphere Integrated Containers (VIC) is comprised of three main components - the [vSphere Integrated Containers Engine] (https://github.com/vmware/vic), [Harbor](https://github.com/vmware/harbor), and [Admiral](https://github.com/vmware/admiral) all of which are available as open source on github.
+vSphere Integrated Containers (VIC) is comprised of three main components - the [vSphere Integrated Containers Engine](https://github.com/vmware/vic), [Harbor](https://github.com/vmware/harbor), and [Admiral](https://github.com/vmware/admiral) all of which are available as open source on github.

 The [VIC Engine] (https://github.com/vmware/vic) is a container runtime for vSphere, allowing developers familiar with Docker to develop in containers and deploy them alongside traditional VM-based workloads on vSphere clusters.
 These workloads can be managed through the vSphere UI in a way familiar to existing vSphere admins.